ukgovdatascience/github_organisation_administration/CODE_OF_CONDUCT.md

 Where this Code of Conduct says:

-- "Project", we mean this `github-repository-contributor-search` GitHub repository;
+- "Project", we mean this `github-organisation-administration` GitHub repository;
 - "Maintainer", we mean the `ukgovdatascience` organisation owners; and
 - "Leadership", we mean both `ukgovdatascience` organisation owners, line managers, and other leadership within Government Digital Service.